 Depending upon your degree you will receive training in important professional tools such as Geographical Information Systems (GIS) and MATLAB.
 You will also gain skills in data handling, retrieval and presentation, statistical analysis and social data methods.
 You will learn how to explore spatial relationships between environmental, climatic, biological and social datasets.
-We have computing suites located within the School, and have access to high-level GIS software and extensive spatial data and maps.
+We have conveniently located computing suites, and have access to high-level GIS software and extensive spatial data and maps.

 World-leading research and facilities

-Research submitted by the School of Environment, Natural Resources & Geography has been recognised as being in the top 20 in the UK in the Research Excellence Framework (REF 2014).
+Research submitted by our staff has been recognised as being in the top 20 in the UK in the Research Excellence Framework (REF 2014).
 As well as securing a high national ranking, more than 80% of the research material submitted was rated as internationally excellent, including 25% as world-leading.

 The Environment Centre for Wales (ECW) is a partnership between the UK Government’s flagship Centre for Ecology and Hydrology and the University, bringing together 60 leading environmental scientists with a wide range of knowledge and experience.
 You will have access to our laboratory in ECW for student project (dissertation) work with a wide range of plant, soil and other environmental analytical facilities available.
 These include climate-controlled growth rooms, radioisotope and environmental microbiology laboratories, and equipment to monitor environmental samples for pollution, contamination, greenhouse gas emissions, and DNA.

-The School has its own field station, Henfaes Research Centre, located just outside the city, with land rising from salt marsh and agriculturally improved lowland on the coast to open mountain grazing at 1000 metres above sea level.
+We have our own field station, Henfaes Research Centre, located just outside Bangor, with land rising from salt marsh and agriculturally improved lowland on the coast to open mountain grazing at 1000 metres above sea level.
 Henfaes has extensive field, glasshouse and laboratory research facilities, and hosts a number of important international and national network research experiments such as Bangor DIVERSE and COSMOS-UK.
 It is also a commercial upland sheep farm, which includes agri-environment schemes agreed with the Welsh Government, with a proportion of the land comprising the Coedydd Aber National Nature Reserve.